Javascript is not enabled.

 AARP (Getty Images, 2)

 Aching elbow?
 Crackly knees?
 Hurting hip?
-You’re in good company.
+You’re not alone.

-Dr. Beth Wallace, an assistant professor in internal medicine at the University of Michigan and a rheumatologist at the VA Ann Arbor Healthcare Center, says if joint pain is getting in the way of your everyday life, you don’t have to go at it alone.
+Dr. Beth Wallace, an assistant professor in internal medicine at the University of Michigan and a rheumatologist at the VA Ann Arbor Healthcare Center, says if joint pain is getting in the way of your everyday life, you don’t have to endure it without seeking help.

 “Don’t hesitate to talk to your doctor, especially if you’re taking medications to help manage it,” she says.
 “Even over-the-counter medications can have risks.”